0xPolygon/polygon-docs/docs/zkEVM/specifications/pil/configuration-files.md

----
-id: pil-config
-title: PIL Configuration File
-sidebar_label: PIL Configuration
-description: The following document describes why Polynomial Identity Language uses a special configuration file.
+The following document describes why Polynomial Identity Language uses a special configuration file.
-keywords:
-  - polygon
-  - PIL
-  - zkEVM
-  - configuration
-  - dependency inclusion
----

 In order for PIL to securely enable modularity, especially in complex settings such as the Polygon zkEVM's, where the Main SM has several secondary state machines executing different computations, a **dependency inclusion feature** among different `.pil` files needed to be developed.